DKFZ-ODCF/bioinformatic-reproducibility-course/README.md

 # Conda for Convenience and Reproducibility

-A short presentation and course given for a group of molecular biotechnology master students in Heidelberg, Germany.
+A short presentation (1/2 h) or course (probably 1.5 h) given for a group of molecular biotechnology master students in Heidelberg, Germany.

 Have a look at https://dkfz-odcf.github.io/conda-course/ to see the presentation.